azagoruyko/skeleposer/README.md

   It can be used to activate poses in the middle of another pose activation.

 * Drivers that activate poses.<br>
-  Unified interface for control connections to poses.
+  Unified interface for control connections.

 * Directories and hierarchies.<br>
   You can duplicate/mirror/flip whole folders.